-Michigan Tech Board of Control Approves $6.15 Million Bond Issue
+Michigan Tech Board of Trustees Approves $6.15 Million Bond Issue

 February 28, 2008—

-Acting to advance Michigan Technological University’s strategic plan and meet its primary goals, the University Board of Control today authorized issuing $6.15 million in bonds for buildings and facilities.
+Acting to advance Michigan Technological University’s strategic plan and meet its primary goals, the University Board of Trustees today authorized issuing $6.15 million in bonds for buildings and facilities.